zalando/skipper/docs/tutorials/development.md

 function signatures `LoadAll() ([]*eskip.Route, error)` and `LoadUpdate() ([]*eskip.Route, []string, error)`.

+The `LoadUpdate()` method can be implemented either in a way that returns immediately, or blocks until there is a change.
+The routing package will regularly call the `LoadUpdate()` method with a small delay between the calls.

 A complete example is the [routestring implementation](https://github.com/zalando/skipper/blob/master/dataclients/routestring/string.go), which fits in less than 50 lines of code.

 ## Opentracing

-Your custom Opentracing implementations needs to satisfy the `opentracing.Tracer` interface from https://github.com/opentracing/opentracing-go and need to be loaded as a plugin, which might change in the future.
+Your custom Opentracing implementations need to satisfy the `opentracing.Tracer` interface from https://github.com/opentracing/opentracing-go and need to be loaded as a plugin, which might change in the future.
 Please check the [tracing package](https://github.com/zalando/skipper/blob/master/tracing)